 Read More: Best Edited Film Sequences of All Time

 Flamboyant, clever, stylish, and exuberant, David Fincher‘s cult classic thriller is a film that questions identity and plays with our perceptions of reality.
 An everyman grows increasingly tired of his corporate job and teams up with a charismatic soap salesman and starts an underground fight club.
 The protagonist is suffering from insomnia and anxiety disorder.
 His mind creates a certain reality around him that lets him escape the clutches of modern life and live a life devoid of money, expectation, and superficiality.

 Read More: Best Slasher Movies of All Time

 8. Memento (2000)

-Towards the end of Christopher Nolan’s ‘Memento’, the protagonist tells himself, “I have to believe in a world outside my own mind.
+Towards the end of Christopher Nolan’s ‘Memento,’ the protagonist tells himself, “I have to believe in a world outside my own mind.
 I have to believe that my actions still have meaning even if I can’t remember them.
 I have to believe that when my eyes are closed, the world is still here.”
-Never has a man’s identity crisis captured so brilliantly in cinema.
-Leonard lives in a world of distorted memories and made up truths.
+Never has a man’s identity crisis been captured so brilliantly in cinema.
+Leonard lives in a world of distorted memories and made-up truths.
 His inability to accept the truth puts him in a state of perpetual denial as he constructs a world of his own.